 - if you lodge a complaint or make an allegation of misconduct but do not provide your contact details, we may be unable to contact you to keep you informed of the progress of our investigation (although we will nevertheless investigate your allegation to the extent we are able to do so); or

 - we may be unable to tailor the content of our website to your preferences and your experience of our website may not be as enjoyable or useful.

 In any other circumstance, we will explain the consequences of not providing us with the personal information in the relevant privacy notice.

 - For what purposes do we collect, hold, use and disclose your personal information?

 We collect personal information about you so that we can perform our functions and activities.

 We only use your personal information for the purposes for which you gave it to us and for the related purposes described below.
 Your personal information will not be added to a mailing list or used or disclosed for any other purpose without your consent.

 We collect, hold, use and disclose your personal information for the following purposes:

-- to consider and respond to any applications for funding in connection with a renewable energy project or renewable energy technology;
+- to consider and respond to any applications for funding in connection with a renewable energy project;

 - to undertake or fund research and development in relation to renewable energy;